Signal Detection Theory Definition Psychology

 • Quantitative analysis: It allows for precise quantification of performance using metrics like d' and AUC.

-However, SDT also has some limitations:
+On the flip side, SDT also has some limitations:

 • Assumption of normality: It often assumes that the distributions of signal-plus-noise and noise-only trials are normally distributed.
 This might not always hold true in real-world situations.